 The topics to be covered during the briefing include:

 - An overview of the Mayor’s Preliminary FY 2018

 February 7, 2017.
 Executive Director Ron Deutsch testified before the Senate Finance and Assembly Ways and Means Committees on the Governor’s FY 2018 Proposed Budget and Financial Plan.

 Income inequality, as indicated by the richest 1 percent share of total income, has grown substantially since 1980 in New York State as well as nationally.
 One of the most sensible tools the state has to address the growing income gap in New York is the millionaires’ tax.
 The proposed extension of … (read more)

-February 4, 2014.
-In its 24th annual New York State budget briefing, the Fiscal Policy Institute reviews the major spending and tax reduction proposals contained in Governor Andrew Cuomo’s 2014-15 Executive Budget.
+February 7, 2017.
+In its 27th annual New York State budget briefing book, the Fiscal Policy Institute analyzes and comments on Governor Andrew Cuomo’s FY 2018 Executive Budget.